MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/react-native.md

 ## Migration from jCenter to Maven

-Due to [shutting down supporting of jCenter](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) we have made a decision move our assemblies to the Maven repository.
+Due to [shutting down support of jCenter](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) we have made a decision to move our assemblies to the Maven repository.
-For using App Center you have to add `mavenCenter()` to the repository in your Gradle file like below:
+To use App Center, you need to add `mavenCenter()` to the repository in your Gradle file like below:

    ```groovy
    repositories {